gbenga504/js-docusaurus/README.md

 - Most code bases are either not properly documented or not documented at all.
 - Engineers frequently complain of the stress it takes to maintain a good docs.
-- Code documentation for js apps have not been properly subdued to a certain phycology.
+- Code documentation for js apps have not been properly subdued to a certain psychology.

 This extension is an attempt to ease the pain of documenting apps via an opinionated approach.